Diksha10r/web-developer-assign/readme.md

 - This project allows a user to add, update, delete and fetch book details.
 - It also allows user to search a book by its title and author name.
 - Also, a user can sort the title and author name in ascending and descending order alphabetically.(by clicking on the headers of the table i.e., Book Title and Author)
-- User can export the data either as .csv, xlsx and .xml file formats.</p>
+- User can export the data either as .csv, .xlsx and .xml file formats.

+> *Screenshots are also attached below

 <B> HOW TO ACCESS</B>